EnAccess/OpenSmartMeter/docs/firmware/accuracy_and_compliance_report.md

 # ACCURACY TEST AND COMPLIANCE REPORT

-**Abstract**

-This document summarizes the technical specification, accuracy tests and comparison with regulatory standards.
+**Abstract:** This document summarizes the technical specification, accuracy tests and comparison with regulatory standards.

 ## Overview